KxSystems/docs/docs/cloud/azure/architecture.md

 Azure Blob Storage is an object store that scales to exabytes of data.
 There are different storage classes (Premium, Hot, Cool, Archive) for different availability.
 Infrequently used data can use cheaper but slower storage.
-The KX Insights native object store functionality allows users to read HDB data from Azure Blob object storage.
+The kdb Insights native object store functionality allows users to read HDB data from Azure Blob object storage.

 The HDB `par.txt` file can have segment locations that are on Azure Blob